List of 2022 FIFA World Cup controversies: Netherlands vs Argentina quarter-final

 Spanish referee Antonio Mateu Lahoz officiated the second quarter-final, held on 9 December, a game between the Netherlands and Argentina.
 Mateu Lahoz's decision-making throughout this game was called into question by many of those involved, as well as by neutral observers.
 BBC presenter Gary Lineker at one point during the game commented: "13 yellow cards.
 This referee has always loved to be the centre of attention.
 Makes Mike Dean seem shy."
-Ultimately, Mateu Lahoz produced a FIFA World Cup record of 18 yellow cards, including to people who were sitting on the bench and thus not involved in the game.
-After the end of the game, Mateu Lahoz issued a red card to Netherlands player Denzel Dumfries, however no TV commentator picked up on this, leaving viewers who checked the match reports afterwards puzzled.
+Ultimately, Mateu Lahoz produced a FIFA World Cup record of 18 yellow cards, including two people who were sitting on the bench and thus not involved in the game.
+After the end of the game, Mateu Lahoz issued a red card to Netherlands player Denzel Dumfries, however, no TV commentator picked up on this, leaving viewers who checked the match reports afterward puzzled.
 During the extra time period (which resulted from Netherlands striker Wout Weghorst scoring an equalising goal with the last kick of normal time, which itself went on for ten minutes extra due to the number of stoppages), BBC commentator Martin Keown remarked: "I think the referee is losing the plot here."

 Earlier, and with Argentina giving up a two-goal lead to leave the score at 2–2, Argentina's Leandro Paredes fouled his opponent Nathan Aké.
 Paredes responded to the referee's whistle by angrily kicking the ball at the Dutch bench on which staff and players were seated.
-Enraged Dutch staff and players poured onto the pitch, followed by Argentine staff and player, sparking an on-pitch brawl featuring players and substitutes.
+Enraged Dutch staff and players poured onto the pitch, followed by Argentine staff and players, sparking an on-pitch brawl featuring players and substitutes.
 Netherlands captain Virgil van Dijk was seen charging forward and knocking Paredes to the ground.
 Given the general confusion surrounding the game's total of yellow cards and several contradictions when various match reports are viewed, it is unclear how many players Mateu Lahoz booked in this one incident.